andy-c-jones/FilmWebsiteTestingDemo/README.md

 * [Moq](https://github.com/moq/moq) - Mocking library
 * [pact-net](https://github.com/SEEK-Jobs/pact-net) - .NET version of Pact.
 Enables consumer driven contract testing, providing a mock service and DSL for the consumer project, and interaction playback and verification for the service provider project.
 * [RestSharp](https://github.com/restsharp/RestSharp) - Simple REST and HTTP API Client for .NET
+* [Bootstrap](http://getbootstrap.com/) - Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
 * [OMDb API](https://www.omdbapi.com/) - The OMDb API is a free web service to obtain movie information, all content and images on the site are contributed and maintained by our users.